10 stunning apartment hotels around the world

-(CNN) — Do you want to live like a local but aren't so keen on the idea of living in someone else's home?
+(CNN) — Do you want to live like a local but aren't so keen on the idea of living in someone else's home when you travel?

 Consider staying at an aparthotel: an apartment-style accommodation that pairs the comforts of home (a kitchen, living room, office, private washer-dryer) with the luxury and amenities of a hotel (room service, spa, concierge, signing privileges).

-From artsy Berlin lofts to luxury residences in Beverly Hills, we've rounded up 10 apartment hotels to consider for your next vacation -- no matter what your price point.
+From artsy Berlin lofts to luxury residences in Beverly Hills, we've rounded up 10 apartment hotels to consider for your next destination -- no matter what your price point.

 1. AKA Beverly Hills